What Are Terps? The 7 Most Common Cannabis Terpenes and Their Effects

 Myrcene is one of the most abundant terpenes in cannabis and again, it’s not exclusive to Cannabis.
 Myrcene can also be found in conifer trees (cedar, pine, fir, cypress, redwood), thyme and parsley.
 Mangos are so high in myrcene that the myth that eating a mango before consuming cannabis will get you higher, is not a myth.
 It’s true.
 Myrcene can lessen inflammation and pain and is also recognized as a sedative.
 It calms people down and in high enough concentrations can cause drowsiness.

 In addition to medicinal properties, myrcene can also cause a quicker high because it speeds up the body’s absorption of cannabinoids.
 These cannabinoids interact with our endocannabinoid system, which is a topic for another post on another day.
+Before we go into detail on this topic in our own post, we recommend you discover how to plant Indica seeds, which is also a very interesting topic!

 If the name of this terpene sounds like ‘lemon,’ there’s a good reason.
 It’s known for its smell, which is similar to citrus.
 Cannabis strains with high amounts of limonene will be very citrusy in smell and taste.
 Obviously, limonene is extremely prevalent in lemon, orange lime and other citrus fruits and found in high concentrations in the skin or rind.